LucasGoncSilva/lipsum/README.md

 <h1 align='center'>:notebook: LIPSUM (password manager) :notebook:</h1>

-<h4 align='justify'>Made with Django as MVC framework, this project was developed for serving as a real, useful online password manager.
+<h4 align='justify'>Made with Django as MVC framework, this project works for serving as a real, useful online password manager.
 It uses criptography to store the secrets in DB, so even admins can't see raw passwords, only hashes.</h4>

 ![GitHub last commit](https://img.shields.io/github/last-commit/LucasGoncSilva/pass_manager?style=for-the-badge)